1975–76 Spirits of St. Louis season: Season

-Playoffs
+ABA Playoffs

 The Spirits of St. Louis would be one of only two ABA teams to complete their regular season to miss the 1976 ABA Playoffs, as well as became the only ABA team that missed the ABA Playoffs that year to survive their entire season and later officially missed out on joining the NBA entirely after missing the 1976 ABA Playoffs in the first place, surviving up to and including the league's playoff period unlike the Virginia Squires.